Itinerary for One Day Tour (English speaking guide)

 - Drive to Chernobyl with passing Dytyatky checkpoint (on the border of the 30-km Exclusion Zone).
 We show you an informative and stunning documentary you'll like during a 2-hour ride.

 - Entry to the 30km Exclusion Zone.
 Meeting your guide.

 - On the way to the town of Chernobyl we see a small abandoned village Cherevach and the largest village of the Chernobyl area, Zalissya.

 - Arrival to Chernobyl.
 Introductory briefing on the Exclusion Zone administrative division and regulations, RAW disposal, etc.

-- Sightseeing Chernobyl town: Wormwood Star memorial, St. Ilya Church, Memorial "To Those who Saved the World" (temporarily not available), photo stop at the place with robots and vehicles used to clean the radioactive fallout.
+- Sightseeing Chernobyl town: Wormwood Star memorial, St. Ilya Church, Memorial "To Those who Saved the World", photo stop at the place with robots and vehicles used to clean the radioactive fallout.

 - Entry to the 10 km Zone by passing Leliv checkpoint.

 - Lunch at the Chernobyl canteen - all ingredients are brought from the outside and ecologically clean.
 A vegetarian meal is available upon request.

 - On the way to the Power Plant we stop at almost fully buried Kopachi village and check it's kindergarten which we can enter.